ray-project/ray/doc/source/ray-air/config-scaling.rst

 Ray Tune Usage
 --------------

-You can also treat some scaling config variables as hyperparameters and optimize them using Tune.
+You can also treat some scaling config variables as hyperparameters and optimize them using Ray Tune.

 Rather than passing in the ``scaling_config`` parameter to ``Trainer``, instead set the ``scaling_config`` key of the ``param_space`` dict that is passed to your ``Tuner`` initializer: